jarviscanada/jarvis_data_eng_IreneZheng/README.md

 # Irene Zheng .
 Jarvis Consulting

-Data Analyst with over 2 years of experience and a Master¡¯s in Statistical Modelling.
+Data Analyst with over 2 years of experience and a Master's in Statistical Modelling.
 Skilled in transforming data into actionable insights through automation, visualization, and storytelling.
 Experienced in SQL, Python, and BI tools such as Looker Studio, Tableau, and Power BI.
 Adept at collaborating with cross-functional teams to streamline analytics workflows and ensure data integrity.
 Passionate about designing scalable pipelines, enabling self-service analytics, and applying statistical modelling  and machine learning to optimize business performance and inform strategic decisions.

 ## Skills